gambol/JburleysPokerBot/README.md

 JBURLEYS POKERBOT
 -----------------
 Here we have a poker bot fully written in Java.
-At the bots current state this it works as a great tool to discard rubbish hands, provide equity calculations, generate pot odds, and it’s useful for finding a good table position on your opponents.
-However what I wanted was full automation, and for this I needed AI.
-So I’ve decided to release the source code to those who might improve on what I’ve done so far.
+At the bots current state this it works as a great tool to provide equity calculations, generate pot odds, discard poor starting hands, and to utilize table position on your opponents.
+I want desired was full automation so I'm working on building a neral network for the AI, but I’ve decided to release the source code to those who might improve on what I’ve done so far.

 ------------------
 How does it work?